 Rimrock Biodigester Facility – Transforming Greenhouse Gases into Renewable Energy

-Rimrock Renewables LP is proposing to construct an on-farm biodigester facility to capture greenhouse gases (GHGs) from livestock manure and organic food resources and convert them to a usable energy resource called renewable natural gas (RNG).
-Today, those greenhouse gases (which are also odour causing), are currently being released to the atmosphere.
+Rimrock Renewables LP is proposing to construct an on-farm biodigester facility to capture greenhouse gases from livestock manure and organic food resources and convert them to a usable energy resource called renewable natural gas (RNG).
+Today, those greenhouse gases (which are also odour causing), are being released to the atmosphere.
 The primary objective of the Rimrock Biodigester Facility is to capture as much of those gases as possible.

-Facility Location
+Proposed Facility Location

-Locating these types of facilities immediately adjacent to the primary source of feedstock enhances environmental benefits (e.g., net decrease in greenhouse gas emissions) through reduced transportation requirements and hauling distances.
+Like most biodigester facilities in Canada, and globally, the facility is located adjacent to the primary source of feedstock.
+Locating biodigester facilities immediately adjacent to the primary source of feedstock enhances environmental benefits (e.g., net decrease in greenhouse gas emissions) through reduced transportation requirements and hauling distances.

-Feedstock for the facility will be made up of livestock manure and organic food resources.
-Manure will be transported to the facility via an internal road from the adjacent Rimrock Cattle Company Ltd. feedlot.
-Organic food resources will be sourced as close as possible to the proposed biodigester site depending on availability and qualification of the material.
-The feedstock will be processed on-site in fully contained anaerobic digesters where micro-organisms (bacteria) will break down the organic material within the feedstock, in the absence of oxygen, producing biogas and digestate.
+Feedstock for the proposed biodigester facility will primarily consist of livestock manure from Rimrock Cattle Company Ltd. feedlot, along with organic food resources.
+Raw un-hydrated manure will be transported to the facility via a private internal road from the adjacent feedlot.
+Organic food resources will be sourced as close as possible to the proposed biodigester facility, depending on availability, quality, and specifications of the material.

-The biogas will be upgraded at the facility to produce pipeline quality renewable natural gas (RNG) which will be injected into a low-pressure ATCO Gas distribution pipeline to serve the local community.
+The biogas will be upgraded onsite at the biodigester facility to produce pipeline quality RNG which will be injected into a low-pressure ATCO Gas distribution pipeline to serve the local community.

 Click on the interactive image below to learn more about how the biodigester facility will operate: